ait-aecid/count-vector-clustering/README.md

 ACC=0.9993195417780303
 ```

 The algorithm achieves an F1-Score of 98.86\% on the HDFS data set.
 This exceeds the detection performance achieved by [n-gram-based detection](https://github.com/ait-aecid/stide) (F1-Score is 95.14\%) as well as many deep learning approaches.
 The following figure shows that most anomalous test sequences (lower half of the plot) have a high distance to the training sequences, while most normal test sequences (upper half of the plot) have a low distance.
-The vertical dashed lines indicates the threshold used for classification.
-Sequences detected as anomalous due to event types that did not occur in the training data receive a distance of 1.
+Note that the vertical axis that shows the numer of sequences for each class is scaled logarithmically.
+The vertical dashed line indicates the threshold used for classification; sequences on the left side of the line are predicted as normal, while sequences on the right side of the line are predicted as anomalous.
+Sequences involving event types that did not occur in the training data receive a distance of 1 and are thus always predicted as anomalous.

 <p align="center"><img src="https://github.com/ait-aecid/count-vector-clustering/blob/master/plot.png" width=100% height=100%></p>